 Day 01: Arrive Lima (PERU)

-Transfer to the airport for the flight to Cusco (not included).
-Upon Arrival Transfer to the Hotel in the Urubamba Valley, known as Sacred Valley, where the Urubamba River, a headstream of the Amazon passes through.
-On your way to the Urubamba Valley you will undertake a short visit to the sanctuary Cochahuasi Wasi.
-You will have the opportunity to see Pumas, Condors and Aras.
-The small conservation project is not comparable with a Zoo.
-It’s also possible to get an insight in the Andean web techniques.
+Transfer to the airport for our flight to Cusco (cost not included).
+Upon arrival, transfer to our hotel in the Urubamba Valley, known as the Sacred Valley.
+Here the Urubamba River, a headstream of the Amazon, passes through.
+On our way to the Urubamba Valley, enjoy a short visit to the sanctuary Cochahuasi.
+We will have the opportunity to see pumas, condors and aras at this small conservation centre.
+Here it’s also possible to get an insight in the Andean web techniques.

-Overnight: Hotel Sonesta Posada del Inca or Hotel Aranwa Sacred Valley Hotel & Wellness, Yucay (2 nights) (B)
+Overnight: Hotel Sonesta Posada del Inca Yucay, Yucay (2 nights) (B)

 In the morning, you will visit the Mercado de Urubamba, an authentic market where real bartering takes place.
 Here the rural people of the surrounding regions sell and barter agricultural products and animals.
 It is also the place where locals exchange gossip and news.
-Journey on to Ollantaytambo, a typical Inca community, is included.
-Towering above the town of Ollantaytambo we will find the Inca fortress of Ollantaytambo.
-Steep stone terraces rising from the edge of town lead up to the fortress ruins at the top of the hill.
-A stone stairway leads up through the terrace walls, allowing visitors to step out on them.
-One of the best-preserved areas lies north of the Hanan Huacaypata square: an area of 15 blocks of houses built on top of carved stone walls.
+Journey on to Ollantaytambo, a typical Inca community.
+Towering above the town of Ollantaytambo, we explore the fortress of the same name.
+Steep stone terraces rising from the edge of town lead up to the ruins at the top of the hill.
+A stone stairway takes us through the terrace walls, allowing visitors to step out on them.
+One of the best-preserved areas lies north of the Hanan Huacaypata square, boasting 15 blocks of houses built on top of carved stone walls.
 We enjoy lunch at a typical restaurant on the way to Ollantaytambo.
 Free time in the afternoon.
 (B, L)

 In the morning, we discover Cusco* on a half-day tour.
 Our experience starts at Plaza de Armas, shown to be the exact centre of the Inca Empire.
 To protect the historic center of Cusco, vehicles are no longer allowed in this main square.
 Here we will find the cathedral built on the ruins of the ancient Inca Palace.
 The cathedral borders on other churches on both sides.
-Next stop will be the old town with its magnificent renovated colonial buildings; some of them are being used as hotels.
-Then proceed to Sacsayhuaman, a ruin located approx. 3 km above Cusco.
+Next stop will be the old town, with its magnificent renovated colonial buildings.
+Then proceed to Sacsayhuaman, a ruin located approximately 3 kilometers above Cusco.
 Sacsayhuaman also offers a fabulous view of the city.
 Afterwards visit the surrounding ruins.
 Afternoon is at leisure.
 (B)

 Day 09: Lima/Quito (Flight) (ECUADOR)